MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/protected-users-security-group.md

 >Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 This topic for the IT professional describes the Active Directory security group Protected Users, and explains how it works.
-This group was introduced in  Windows Server 2012 R2 .
+This group was introduced in  Windows Server 2012 R2 domain controllers.

-## <a name="BKMK_ProtectedUsers"></a>Members of this group are afforded additional protections against the compromise of credentials during authentication processes.
+## <a name="BKMK_ProtectedUsers"></a>Overview

-This security group is designed as part of a strategy to effectively protect and manage credentials within the enterprise.
+This security group is designed as part of a strategy to manage credential exposure within the enterprise.
 Members of this group automatically have non-configurable protections applied to their accounts.
 Membership in the Protected Users group is meant to be restrictive and proactively secure by default.
 The only method to modify these protections for an account is to remove the account from the security group.

 > [!WARNING]
-> Accounts for services and computers should not be members of the Protected Users group.
-This group provides no local protection because the password or certificate is always available on the host.
-Authentication will fail with the error ???the user name or password is incorrect??? for any service or computer that is added to the Protected Users group.
+> Accounts for services and computers should never be members of the Protected Users group.
+This group would provides incomplete protection anyway because the password or certificate is always available on the host.
+Authentication will fail with the error \"the user name or password is incorrect\" for any service or computer that is added to the Protected Users group.

-This domain-related, global group triggers non-configurable protection on devices and host computers running  Windows Server 2012 R2  and Windows 8.1, and on domain controllers in domains with a primary domain controller running  Windows Server 2012 R2 .
-This greatly reduces the memory footprint of credentials when users sign in to computers on the network from a non-compromised computer.
+This domain-related, global group triggers non-configurable protection on devices and host computers running  Windows Server 2012 R2  and Windows 8.1 or later for users in domains with a primary domain controller running  Windows Server 2012 R2 .
+This greatly reduces the default memory footprint of credentials when users sign-in to computers with these protections.

-Depending on the account's domain functional level, members of the Protected Users group are further protected due to behavior changes in the authentication methods that are supported in Windows.

--   The member of the Protected Users group cannot authenticate by using NTLM, Digest Authentication, or CredSSP.
-On a device running Windows 8.1, passwords are not cached, so the device that uses any one of these Security Support Providers (SSPs) will fail to authenticate to a domain when the account is a member of the Protected User group.

--   The Kerberos protocol will not use the weaker DES or RC4 encryption types in the pre-authentication process.
-This means that the domain must be configured to support at least the AES cipher suite.

--   The user's account cannot be delegated with Kerberos constrained or unconstrained delegation.
-This means that former connections to other systems may fail if the user is a member of the Protected Users group.

--   The default Kerberos Ticket Granting Tickets (TGTs) lifetime setting of four hours is configurable by using Authentication Policies and Silos, which can be accessed through the Active Directory Administrative Center (ADAC).
-This means that when four hours has passed, the user must authenticate again.

-For more information, see [How it works](#BKMK_HowItWorks) in this topic.
+For more information, see [How the Protected Users group works](#BKMK_HowItWorks) in this topic.

+## <a name="BKMK_Requirements"></a>Protected Users group requirements
+Requirements to provide device protections for members of the Protected Users group include:

+- The Protected Users global security group is replicated to all domain controllers in the account domain.

+- Windows 8.1 and Windows Server 2012 R2 added support by default.
+[Microsoft Security Advisory 2871997](https://technet.microsoft.com/library/security/2871997) adds support to Windows 7, Windows Server 2008 R2 and Windows Server 2012.

+Requirements to provide domain controller protection for members of the Protected Users group include:

+- Users must be in domains which are Windows Server 2012 R2 or higher domain functional level.

+### Adding Protected User global security group to down-level domains

+Domain controllers that run an operating system earlier than Windows Server 2012 R2 can support adding members to the new Protected User security group.
+This allows the users to benefit from device protections before the domain is upgraded.

+> [Note]
+> The domain controllers will not support domain protections.

+Protected Users group can be created by [transferring the primary domain controller (PDC) emulator role](http://technet.microsoft.com/library/cc816944(v=ws.10).aspx) to a domain controller that runs Windows Server 2012 R2.
+After that group object is replicated to other domain controllers, the PDC emulator role can be hosted on a domain controller that runs an earlier version of Windows Server.

+#### <a name="BKMK_ADgroup"></a>Protected Users group AD properties

 The following table specifies the properties of the Protected Users group.